durdunela/LazyMovies/README.md

 # LazyMovies

-Easy to use app for movie searching.
-Mostly done to test out the API, but I plan to add some more features and make application more usable.
+LazyMovies simple application just to test out omdbapi, you can search for any movie, check out its posters and see the release year (for now these are the only features but I plan on adding some more).
+The app for now has a simple design and uses riverpod to keep everything running smoothly.

 Available features right now:
 - Search